KiyoshiAndres/Math/README.md

 Does adjoining the xth roots of unity to the rational numbers, where x is any real number, produce the complex plane?

+Long Term Goals:

+Given a photo of an object at an angle possessing hidden bilateral symmetry, produce a texture that could be applied to a 3D model.
+Obstructions:
+- Normalizing the photo
+- Detecting Symmetries
+The first obstruction is resolved or at the very least half resolved.
+The problem arises from the 3D object being represented in the projective plane, and then being at an angle.
+Mathematically, we have maps $\mathbb{R}^3\to\mathbb{P}^2\to\mathbb{R}^2$ (an approximation, we also need to account for lens curvature and size).
+But there are already techniques that de-projectivize a photo into a projection from 3D space to a normal euclidean plane.
+The angle part could be solved by having a symmetry line.

 Bibliography:
 Infinite roots of unity: https://math.stackexchange.com/questions/1393072/adjoining-all-roots-of-unity-to-an-arbitrary-field-f-is-an-abelian-extension